Set-builder notation

 In mathematics and more specifically in set theory, set-builder notation is a notation for specifying a set by a property that characterizes its members.
+Roster notation is a similar notation used for specifying a set by enumerating its elements.

 Specifying sets by member properties is allowed by the axiom schema of specification.
 This is also known as set comprehension and set abstraction.

 Sets defined by a predicate

 Set-builder notation can be used to describe a set that is defined by a predicate, that is, a logical formula that evaluates to true for an element of the set, and false otherwise.
 In this form, set-builder notation has three parts: a variable, a colon or vertical bar separator, and a predicate.
 Thus there is a variable on the left of the separator, and a rule on the right of it.
 These three parts are contained in curly brackets: